 Board of directors and committees

-SUEZ’s Board of Directors sets the Group’s business directions and oversees their implementation.
-To this end, it calls on committees tasked with studying the questions submitted by the Board or its Chairman for examination and advice.
+Our board of directors sets the business objectives and oversees their implementation.
+To this end, it calls on committees in charge of studying the questions submitted by the board or its chairman for examination and advice.

 Miriem Bensalah Chaqroun

 Five committees support the board of directors in its decisions: the audit and financial statements committee, the appointments and governance committee, the compensation committee, the strategy committee and the ethics and sustainable development committee.

 - the strategic objectives set by the board of directors or proposed by the CEO,

 - all significant projects submitted to the board of directors involving internal or external growth, divestment, strategic agreements, alliances and partnerships.

 Under the guidance of Gérard Mestrallet, Chairman of the board of directors, it includes:

 The main topics discussed by the committee dealt with the medium-term plan (reviewed jointly with the audit and financial statements committee), the purchase of an additional stake in Acea, the execution of an industrial cooperation master agreement with Caltagirone, the follow-up on asset rotation, SUEZ’s activities in North America and their development perspectives, and development report of the chairman of the board of directors prepared in accordance with Article L. 225‑37 of the French Commercial Code perspectives in agriculture and agri-food sectors in preparation of the strategic seminar of the board of directors.